yuan569/Html5-File-Upload/README.md

 ## Getting Started

 Ready to set Html5-File-Upload up on your page?
 Start by including the Html5-File-Upload Css, Html and Javascript.
-You can grab both these files from the /dist folder.
+You can grab both these files from the `/dist` folder.

 1. Download a zip of the latest release from the Github Releases page.

-2. Include the Css at the top of your page in your "head" tag:
+2. Include the Css at the top of your page in your `<head>` tag:
 ```bash
 <link href="path/to/dist/fileupload.css" rel="stylesheet" />
 ```

-3. Include the Html at the middle of your page in your "body" tag:
+3. Include the Html at the middle of your page in your `<body>` tag:
 ```bash
 <div class="upload-container">
     <div class="upload-title">请点击“+”按钮上传图片</div>